 Our Advice to Evelyn

 Treatment is as varied as what is causing your vertigo.
-For Evelyn, the advice from her doctor to elevate her head on a wedge while sleeping may give some relieve.
-We strongly discourage elevating her head on two or more pillows… this is a very bad sleep posture and creates too much forward lean on the C-Spine.
-In addition, she should have a great neck support pillow that will stabilize her neck and head and discourage a side to side or up and down movement which many chronic Vertigo sufferers report to aggravate the condition.
-We told her that the enVy Pillow is ideal for stabilizing her head and neck and can certainly can be used while she elevates her upper body with a wedge… BUT . .
-Instead of a wedge or stacked pillows we strongly suggest Incline Bed Therapy with the enVy™ Pillow.
+For Evelyn, the advice from her doctor to elevate her head on a wedge while sleeping may give some relief.
+We strongly discourage elevating your head on two or more stacked pillows as this is a very bad sleep posture and creates too much forward head lean which aggravates the vertebrae of the C-Spine.
+In addition, she should have a great neck support pillow that will stabilize her neck and head and discourage any side to side or up and down movement which many chronic Vertigo sufferers report will aggravate the condition.
+We told Evelyn that the enVy Pillow is ideal for stabilizing her head and neck and can certainly be used in addition to a wedge that starts at her mid to low back - elevating her upper body by hinging at the hips rather than stacked pillows that kink your neck forward.
+Alternatively we strongly suggest Incline Bed Therapy with the enVy™ Pillow.

 Instead of sleeping on a flat surface, the bed is at a slight incline of 3.5 to 5 degrees.
 Not only does Inclined Bed Therapy help you sleep better, it also improves circulation of blood, lymph and cerebral spinal fluid simply by using gravity.
 During sleep, your brain is busy spring cleaning and detoxifying itself through the glymphatic system.
 Adding a lift to the top feet of your bed of 4-6 inches (ideally 5 degrees) can help the glymphatic system drain “downhill” to the gut so toxins such as heavy metals, pathogens (germs) and other harmful substances, can be removed from the brain and excreted.